mgomes/api_auth/README.md

 content-type, content-MD5, request URI and the timestamp.
 If content-type or content-MD5 are not present, then a blank string is used in their place.
 If the timestamp isn't present, a valid HTTP date is automatically added to the request.
-The canonical string string is computed as follows:
+The canonical string is computed as follows:

     canonical_string = 'content-type,content-MD5,request URI,timestamp'